Patellar Stabilisation

 MPFL Reconstruction

-Patellar instability (knee cap dislocation) can be treated using a variety of techniques that target the anatomical issues contributing to dislocation / Instability.
-It is recommended only after a trial of non surgical management associated with high quality focused rehabilitation.
+Patellar instability (knee cap dislocation) can be treated using a variety of techniques that target the issues contributing to dislocation / Instability.
+It is recommended to consider surgery only after an unsuccessful trial of non surgical management with high quality focused rehabilitation.

 The complexity of the surgery required depends on the potential problems that are identified through clinical examination and imaging studies (X-ray, MRI, CT).
-Sometimes stabilisation with just a graft from the knee cap to the femur is required.
-In more significant instability, osteotomy surgery to the shin bone maybe necessary which has a much greater recovery and rehabilitation time.
+Sometimes stabilisation with just a graft from the knee cap to the thigh bone is required.
+In more significant instability, osteotomy surgery to the shin bone maybe necessary.
+The more extensive the surgery required to address the cause of your instability, the greater the amount of time you will need for recovery and rehabilitation post-operatively.

 The surgery is typically carried out as a day case and is performed under general anaesthetic.
 The medial patellofemoral ligament (MPFL) reconstruction requires harvesting a tendon (gracilis) from the inside of your leg just below your knee.
 This graft is then connected from the femur (thigh bone) to the patella (knee cap) to act as a restraint to the excessive movement of the knee cap.